Gold Mutual Funds

-Gold mutual funds may be the best way to add gold to your investment portfolio.
+funds may be the best way to add gold to your investment portfolio.
+This

-Please be aware that each of these gold investment options will have a different
+Note that each of these gold investment options will very likely have a different result

 different levels and types of risks involved.
 That's why it is important that you are quite clear about your